Nanny Share: Managing Childcare Costs in a Troubled Economy

 So what is a nanny share?
 In a nanny share, two families (typically) will share the services of a single nanny.
 Costs are split in any number of creative ways, most commonly evenly split between the families.
 In a nanny share arrangement, the nanny often earns a premium over her counterparts employed by a single family – from 10 – 20% more.
 Split down the middle, however, this creates a win-win situation for the families and the caregiver.

 A nanny can be more flexible with hours than a center, and a nanny will provide sick child care that centers cannot.
 In a nanny share, the infants are typically only exposed to each other, reducing the spread of childhood illnesses.
 Typically one family ‘hosts’ the share.
 That is to say, the care occurs at the ‘host’ family’s home.
 The other family in the share drops off and picks up their child daily.

-Nanny shares, while a great cost cutting vehicle, have their own set of issues to be addressed by the families and the nanny.
+Nanny shares, while a great cost cutting vehicle with respect to childcare cost management, have their own set of issues to be addressed by the families and the nanny.
 These include:

 Video: Payroll Taxes in a Nanny Share

 So what are some best practices in a nanny share?

 - Both families should interview potential nannies together if possible.
 If Family A already has a nanny and family and nanny mutually decide a share is in their best interests, Family B should have an opportunity to independently interview both Family A and the nanny.<